In a Nutshell

 U-Haul at a Glance

-U-Haul might be best known for its by-the-day truck and trailer rental service, but this company actually offers plenty of other moving and storage services too.
+U-Haul might be best known for its by-the-day truck and trailer rental service, but this top moving company actually offers plenty of other moving and storage services too.
 Because of U-Haul’s enormous nationwide scale, it’s worth checking if the service you’re most interested in is definitely available at your local branch.

 - Rental Trucks.
 Pickup a vehicle in one state and drop it off in another, and choose anything from a small pickup to a 26’ truck to fit your unique needs.
 Plus, U-Haul vehicles come with a low deck to make it easy for you to load and unload your items.